1337-school/g1337.vagrant/Windows.md

-Running the CS 162 Vagrant VM on Windows
+Running the G1337 Vagrant VM on Windows
 ========================================

 There are some challenges to running Vagrant on Windows.
 This file is meant to provide assistance to Windows users.